Michael of Cesena: Deposition

 At Pisa they were received by the party of Louis and were joined by a number of other schismatics.
 John XXII was declared to be deposed by the emperor.
-Cesena was excommunicated by the Pope.
+Michael of Cesena was excommunicated by the Pope.
 He published a solemn appeal from the pope to a council (12 December 1328), posting it on the door of the cathedral.

-In 1329 Cesena was deposed from the Franciscan leadership, now controlled by the Pope, and in 1330 left with his followers in the entourage of Louis, for Germany.
-The general chapter of Paris (11 June 1329), at which Cardinal Bertrand presided, had condemned the conduct and writings of Cesena and all who took part with him against John XXII, and had elected Gerard Odon minister general of the Franciscan Order.
+The general chapter of Paris (11 June 1329), at which Cardinal Bertrand presided, deposed Michael was from the Franciscan leadership, condemned his writings and his and his followers' conduct and elected Gerard Odon minister general of the Franciscan Order.

-The pope issued the encyclical Quia vir reprobus, warning the faithful against Cesena, and the latter answered in his Ad perpetuam rei memoriam innotescat quod ego, Fr.
+The pope issued the encyclical Quia vir reprobus, warning the faithful against Michael, and the latter answered in his Ad perpetuam rei memoriam innotescat quod ego, Fr.
 Michael (25 November 1330) and in Christianæ fidei fundamentum, in which he accused the pope of heresy in the three Bulls, Ad Conditorem Canonum, Cum inter nonnullos, and Quia quorumdam.
-These and Litteras plurium magistrorum, and Teste Solomone which Cesena wrote in his own defence, are contained in Ockham's Dialogue.
+These and Litteras plurium magistrorum, and Teste Solomone which Michael wrote in his own defence, are contained in William of Ockham's Dialogue.